lowcoder-org/lowcoder/docs/workspace-management/permissions-for-resources.md

 # Permissions for resources

-Openblocks implements [Role-based Access Control](https://en.wikipedia.org/wiki/Role-based\_access\_control) (RBAC) by assigning a set of permissions to different roles.
+Lowcoder implements [Role-based Access Control](https://en.wikipedia.org/wiki/Role-based\_access\_control) (RBAC) by assigning a set of permissions to different roles.
 These permissions determine the actions users can take on resources, including apps, modules, navigations, folders, query library, and data sources.&#x20;

 Only workspace admins and members of **Developers** group are allowed to create resources.
 For workspace admins, they are in fact the owner of all resources.